 Profile: Board of Directors President Jenny Carey

 If ever there was someone who epitomizes RMYC’s focus on community and hard work it’s Jenny Carey, a RMYC alumni who’s worked as both a crew member and leader, and now an RMYC board member since 2021.
-Now working as the City of Steamboat’s Open Space and Trails Supervisor, a position she’s held since 2017, she still finds the time to spearhead RMYC’s local youth program and do what she can to help the organization that has been such a huge part of her life.
+Now working as the City of Steamboat’s Open Space and Trails Supervisor, a position she’s held since 2017, she still finds the time to work alongside of RMYC’s Routt Community Youth Crew and do what she can to help the organization that has been such a huge part of her life.
 And lest you think she’s getting callous to field work with her “desk” job, she still loves getting out with local trail crews whenever she can.

 RMYC: What do you love about RMYC?